Martha Koome: Career

-Koome is also a protector of women and children`s rights.
+Koome is also a protector of women and children's rights.
 She was the African Union Commissioner to the African committee on the rights and welfare of children.

-When the JSC invited memoranda on her suitability for nomination, the President of the Law Society of Kenya submitted a complaint accusing her of being an unfair arbiter, by ruling some specific court cases based on nepotism, favouritism and improper motive by ruling in favour of the executive arm of the Kenyan government for improper motive and sometimes based on ethnicity.
-Later, she instructed her lawyers to issue a demand to the LSK President to retract the law society's allegations against her within 7 days, threatening to sue him over defamation arising from the complaints he submitted to the JSC.
-In May 2021, president of the LSK, Nelson Havi told off Koome and demanded she be transparent and accountable for her actions in the mentioned memoranda, by vowing not to apologize for the evidence-backed memoranda.
+When the JSC invited memoranda on her suitability for nomination, the president of the Law Society of Kenya submitted a complaint accusing her of being an unfair arbiter, by ruling some specific court cases based on nepotism, favouritism and improper motive by ruling in favour of the executive arm of the Kenyan government for improper motive and sometimes based on ethnicity.
+Later, she instructed her lawyers to issue a demand to the LSK president to retract the law society's allegations against her within seven days, threatening to sue him over defamation arising from the complaints he submitted to the JSC.
+In May 2021, the president of the LSK, Nelson Havi, told off Koome and demanded she be transparent and accountable for her actions in the mentioned memoranda, by vowing not to apologize for the evidence-backed memoranda.

-Koome's suitability was also challenged by Khelef Khalifa who questioned the manner in which she took part in a Court of Appeal sitting that reversed a judgment of the High Court that had declared that all Returning Officers who had been retained by the IEBC to manage the repeat presidential election on 26 October 2017 had been unlawfully appointed.
-Once arguments in the case were concluded, the High Court scheduled the judgment for delivery on October 25, 2017, the eve of the repeat presidential election.
-On the eve of this judgment, the Government declared October 25 a public holiday, meaning Courts would not be operational and Judges would not be in a position to render any judgments.
-Chief Justice David Maraga issued special authority to the Judicial Review Division of the High Court in Nairobi to sit during the public holiday so that the Judges could dispense with the scheduled judgment.
+Koome's suitability was also challenged by Khelef Khalifa who questioned the manner in which she took part in a Court of Appeal sitting that reversed a judgment of the High Court that had declared that all returning officers who had been retained by the IEBC to manage the repeat presidential election on 26 October 2017 had been unlawfully appointed.
+Once arguments in the case were concluded, the High Court scheduled the judgment for delivery on 25 October 2017, the eve of the repeat presidential election.
+On the eve of this judgment, the government declared 25 October a public holiday, meaning courts would not be operational and judges would not be in a position to render any judgments.
+Chief Justice David Maraga issued special authority to the Judicial Review Division of the High Court in Nairobi to sit during the public holiday so that the judges could dispense with the scheduled judgment.
 No such authority was given for the Court of Appeal, whose registries remained closed.
-Once the High Court delivered the judgment holding that the Returning Officers were in office illegally, the IEBC somehow managed to file an appeal at the Court of Appeal which was closed due to the public holiday, and Koome appeared alongside two other Judges of the Court of Appeal to handle the matter.
-All three Judges were not serving in the Court of Appeal in Nairobi at the time, and the Chief Justice had not given authority for the Court to sit on a public holiday.
-The three Judges had ostensibly been called to sit by the then President of the Court of Appeal, Justice Paul Kihara Kariuki.
-The Judges stayed the High Court Judgment, thereby giving the IEBC the green light to run the repeat presidential poll the following day.
+Once the High Court delivered the judgment holding that the returning officers were in office illegally, the IEBC somehow managed to file an appeal at the Court of Appeal which was closed due to the public holiday, and Koome appeared alongside two other judges of the Court of Appeal to handle the matter.
+All three judges were not serving in the Court of Appeal in Nairobi at the time, and the chief justice had not given authority for the court to sit on a public holiday.
+The three judges had ostensibly been called to sit by the then president of the Court of Appeal, Justice Paul Kihara Kariuki.
+The judges stayed the High Court Judgment, thereby giving the IEBC the green light to run the repeat presidential poll the following day.